Skip to Content

 Level 2 Public EV Charging

-• Typically around 25 miles of range per hour
+• Typically around 25 miles of range per hour of charging

-• Located at retail establishments, workplaces, restaurants, grocery stores and in towns and cities everywhere
+• Located at retail establishments, workplaces, restaurants, grocery stores, and in towns and cities everywhere

-• Best for “topping off” or getting a few extra miles of range while you’re shopping, eating, or working
+• Best for “topping off” or getting a few extra miles of range while you’re shopping, eating or working

 graphic of ev plugged in DC fast charger